njahs/test-docs/docs/guides/mesh-component/events.md

 <img src={EventMeshLoaded} style={{float: "right", maxWidth: "50%"}} />

-Called when the Deformable Mesh (asset) is fully prepared and loaded.
+Called when the Deformable Mesh (Asset) is fully prepared and loaded.

 **NOTE**: You should check ``bIsMeshLoaded`` before binding/waiting for this event to trigger, because the mesh may already be loaded!